 1. Submit the Housing Service Animal Application (via Knights Access)

-Documentation: Documentation is not required as part of the service animal review process.
+2. Submit Documentation (Optional): Documentation is not required as part of the service animal review process.
 If you have any documentation from yourself, an agency, or any third party about the training your service animal completed, you may upload it in your application.

-• SAS may have follow-up questions that must be answered before a final decision can be made.
+All requests will be fully evaluated based on the information provided, with or without documentation.
+However, SAS may have follow-up questions that must be answered before a final decision can be made.

+3. Check UCF Email and Follow the Prompts.
 After you submit your application, you will immediately receive an automated email informing you that SAS will review your application.

-• For students with a UCF email address, SAS will only send email communications via the UCF email system.
+SAS will then contact you via UCF email within ten business days regarding your next steps.
+For students with a UCF email address, SAS will only send email communications via the UCF email system.